IBM-Cloud/docs/admin/softlayerlink.md

 **Important:** All linked accounts in {{site.data.keyword.Bluemix_notm}} must be Pay-As-You-Go accounts.
 You can create a new Pay-As-You-Go account or link an existing Pay-As-You-Go account.
 Or, you can link an existing trial account, but it will be upgraded to a Pay-As-You-Go account.

-After your accounts are linked, you can still monitor the usage of your {{site.data.keyword.Bluemix_notm}} resources in the  {{site.data.keyword.Bluemix_notm}} user interface.
+After your accounts are linked, you can switch between accounts easily.
+You can still monitor the usage of your {{site.data.keyword.Bluemix_notm}} resources in the  {{site.data.keyword.Bluemix_notm}} user interface.
 However, the billing for these resources will now appear on the SoftLayer invoice.

-Although your account billing will be linked and you will be able to switch between accounts easily, you'll still need to have separate IDs for {{site.data.keyword.Bluemix_notm}} and SoftLayer.
-Continue to use your SoftLayer ID for SoftLayer products and services and use your IBM id for {{site.data.keyword.Bluemix_notm}} products and services.
+Although your account billing will be linked, your login ID will vary depending on how your SoftLayer account is authenticated:
+* For users in SoftLayer accounts that do not use IBM id for authentication, continue to use your SoftLayer ID for SoftLayer products and services, and use your IBM id for {{site.data.keyword.Bluemix_notm}} products and services.
+* For users in SoftLayer accounts that use IBM id for authentication, use your IBM id to access both your SoftLayer and your {{site.data.keyword.Bluemix_notm}} accounts.

 **Attention:** After accounts are linked, they cannot be unlinked.